 Chairman – In the absence of the Chairman, the Committee will designate by majority vote of the members present another member to serve as Acting Chairman of the meeting.

-The Secretary of the Company, or his designee, will prepare minutes of all Committee meetings.
+The Secretary of the Company, or his designee, will keep minutes of all Committee meetings.

 Prepare, for periodic submission to and adoption by the Board, a list of selection criteria to be used to identify director candidates.
 Generally, in the business judgment of the Board, a candidate must: be of proven integrity; be able to actively participate in and contribute to the deliberations of the Board; have the capacity and desire to represent the balanced, best interests of the shareholders; and have sufficient time available to devote to the responsibilities of a director.
 Additionally, the Board should give consideration to a candidate’s international business experience and to the Board’s appropriate diversity of background, personal and professional experience, gender and ethnicity.